 In terms of ‘feeling’ hot (not to mention hair-do integrity), humidity is important too.
 And care of its coastal location that’s something Dubai knows a lot about.

-When weather reports are telling us there are high levels of humidity in the air (like for example those figures of 90 per cent we’re looking down the barrel of at the moment), it means that the air is saturated with moisture.
+When weather reports are telling us there are high levels of humidity in the air (like for example those figures of 90 per cent we looking down the barrel of in the high summer), it means that the air is saturated with moisture.
 This then leads to your sweat not being absorbed, and thus the body, your body, all of our bodies, remain uncooled.
 Pro tip: Avoid wearing grey.
 Or leather.

 High humidity levels in combination with high temperatures are the reason ‘feels like’ indexes on weather apps can have a bit of a (quite literal) meltdown when looking at UAE weather.